Questions to ask before booking a Tour

 1. Does the group cater to your specific needs?

 If you have some specific needs, check if the tour will cater to them.
 Parents traveling with kids would prefer to book a kid-friendly tour.
 Vegetarians or vegans would like to be provided with suitable meal options.
 Or you might be looking for wheelchair/language assistance during the trip.
-Whatever may be your restrictions, better mention them to the tour operator so that you are not left stranded at the last moment.
+Whatever your restrictions may be, please inform the tour operator so that you are not left stranded at the last moment.

 1. What airlines would I be flying?

-Many times tour agencies use low-cost carriers that come with lots of limitations.
-If the flights are included in the package, find out all the details about them – the airlines, the baggage allowance, number of stops, length of the flight, arrival port, etc. If the flights have been excluded, discuss the best options to reach the destination with the agent.
+Often, tour agencies utilize low-cost carriers that come with numerous limitations.
+If the flights are included in the package, find out all the details about them, including the airlines, baggage allowance, number of stops, flight length, arrival port, and other relevant information.
+If the flights have been excluded, discuss the best options to reach the destination with the agent.

-1. What is the hotel that I will be accommodated for?
+1. What hotel will I be accommodated at?

 The tours are generally ambiguous about the accommodations.
 They will just specify a 4-star or 5-star property.
 There is a whole spectrum of hotels that fall into these categories.
-It is better that you ask them the name of the hotel they intend to book so that you can check all the details and decide if it suits your specifications.
-The net is flooded with reviews and it will give you a fair idea of what you are signing for while booking the trip.
+You should ask them the name of the hotel they intend to book so that you can check all the details and decide if it suits your specifications.
+The internet is flooded with reviews, which will give you a fair idea of what you are signing up for when booking the trip.
 Nothing can mar your experience more than an ill-equipped hotel.

 1. What is the level of your proficiency?

-Before booking a tour, it is always good to check their credentials by asking a few relevant questions.
+Before booking a tour, it is always a good idea to verify the tour operator’s credentials by asking a few relevant questions.
 How many trips have you organized to the intended destination?
 How proficient/experienced is the tour guide?
 Why should I book with you?
 Can you provide some pictures/videos of the tour?
-Can you give references to some past travelers so that I can talk to them regarding your services?
+Could you provide references from past travelers so that I can speak with them about your services?
 What safety measures are taken during the trip?
-These are some questions that will give you an idea of how credible and efficient is the tour agency.
+These are some questions that will give you an idea of how credible and efficient the tour agency is.

 1. How much time will I get to myself?

-Traveling in a group is fun, but all of us need some free time.
-We might want to go on a shopping spree, visit an attraction not included in the itinerary, linger on a stunning spot, try a recommended restaurant, or just lounge on the beach.
+Traveling in a group is fun, but we all need some free time.
+We might want to go on a shopping spree, visit an attraction not included in the itinerary, linger in a stunning spot, try a recommended restaurant, or just lounge on the beach.
 It is always good to break off from the group and spend time doing things you love.
 So, better find out if you are getting the required time to fulfill your wish list.

 .
 Flickr.com

-You could check this online also, but it is better to know from the tour company as they have first-hand experience.
+You can also check this online, but it is better to know from the tour company, as they have firsthand experience.
 It will help you to decide whether the climate suits you and also help in packing appropriately.
 You don’t want your holiday plans washed away by downpours.

 1. How much money should I carry with me?

-The tour may be all-inclusive, but you will still need some money to tide over your other needs – shopping, personal expenses, extra alcohol, tips, etc. The tour agent is the best person to guide you regarding the currency needed to cover all your needs (besides shopping).
-Do you need to carry a travel card or it is better to withdraw money from the ATM at the destination?
-If you are looking for some optional excursions, the agency will give you an idea of the prevailing rates so that you can plan accordingly.
-The tour company can also provide you with subsided rates for the additional rendezvous that you might be interested in.
+The tour may be all-inclusive, but you will still need some money to cover other expenses – such as shopping, personal expenses, extra alcohol, and tips.
+The tour agent is the best person to guide you regarding the currency needed to cover all your needs (besides shopping).
+Do you need to carry a travel card, or is it better to withdraw money from the ATM at the destination?
+If you are looking for optional excursions, the agency will provide you with an idea of the prevailing rates, allowing you to plan accordingly.
+The tour company can also offer you subsidized rates for any additional rendezvous you might be interested in.

 1. What support is provided in case there is a problem?